SaulRamirezCastro/Reload_Athena_partition/README.md

 ### TO DO:
-- [ ] Add Terraform to deploy the project.
+- [X] Add Terraform to deploy the project.
+- [ ] Add logic to support Partition format Year/Month/Day